Pylons-tech/pylons/game_guide/README.md

 please go through the code you will understand how this work

-you need a public wallet address to run the methods

 for using Int64 use this import 'package:fixnum/fixnum.dart';

 for more details please read through this